justynspooner/hedera-nft-toolset/README.md

+Please use this code at your own risk.
+By using this code you agree to take full responsibility for any damage or loss of data that may occur.
+This code is provided as-is with no warranty or guarantee of any kind.
+You are responsible for testing this code in a non-production environment before using it in production.

 # Hedera NFT Toolset

 Initially forked from [HSuite](https://github.com/HbarSuite/nft-minter), this is a collection of tools for working with NFTs on the Hedera Hashgraph.